-Follow along each week as the Webbs’ world unfolds — one memory at a time.
+Follow along each Wednesday as the Webbs’ world unfolds — one memory at a time.

 Written by Australian author T.W.S.
 Armstrong, Maiden Webb is a powerful new historical fiction novel set against the salt-stung breeze of post-war Wynnum, Queensland.
 This deeply moving Australian family saga follows six sisters and one brother growing up in a humble weatherboard house by the bay, under the devoted care of their parents, Launa and Tom Webb.
-Through love, laughter, and quiet endurance, the Webb family navigate hardship, hope, and the changing tides of post-war Australia.
+Through love, laughter, and quiet endurance, the Webb family navigate hardship, hope, and the changing tides of Australia.

 Blending nostalgia, resilience, and richly drawn characters, Maiden Webb captures the heart of Australian coastal life and the unbreakable bonds that hold families together through generations.